Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once played a game of Russian roulette with a fully-loaded gun.
-He won.
+Jayesh can get to the center a Tootsie Pop, in just one lick.

-Updated on: [14/3/2025]
+Updated on: [15/3/2025]
 <!-- #jokeEnd -->